nuxt-community/auth-module/docs/schemes/oauth2.md

 ### `state`

 By default is set to random generated string.
 The primary reason for using the state parameter is to mitigate CSRF attacks. ([read more](https://auth0.com/docs/protocols/oauth2/oauth-state))

+### `extra_query_params`

+An object with key/value pairs or a function that is passed a [Nuxt context](https://nuxtjs.org/api/context) that returns an object with key/value pairs.
+Returned key/value pairs will be included in query parameters passed to `authorization_endpoint`.

 ## Usage